Chem281Materials/Lab-4/README.md

 master is the branch where we would like all of our changes to be incorporated from the other feature branches.
 Bug-fix-1 and draw-mols are the feature branches.

 ### bug-fix-1
-Change onto this branch using `git switch bug-fix-1` and try to run `python3 script/molecule.py` and the tests `pytest test/` and you should see that there is a bug!
+Change onto this branch using `git switch bug-fix-1` and try to run `python3 script/molecule.py` and you should see that there are bugs!
 Use `git bisect` to narrow down which commit introduced the bug and record the commit.
 Then fix the bug by creating a new commit.
 To wrap up, merge the branch back into master as 1 commit (there are 5+ commits that were added, but we only want 1 to be shown on the master log).

 Background about this branch:
 It was created to add clustering to the filtered molecules, so we could see which molecules are similar to each other.